JermelWatson/SimpleToDo/README.md

 ## Notes

-Had to enable Virtual Technology in BIOS
+Had issues with starting up the AVD after some research I found that I had to enable Virtual Technology in BIOS Had issues with deleting an item.
+The app kept force closing on every long click.
+Found that there was a variable naming issue
+Had issues with switching to the edit screen and updating an item.
+After furthur investigation found that i was using the TextView instead of the PlainText inside the layout.

 ## License